vagmcs/Optimus/docs/building_and_linking.md

 |-- gurobi.jar
 ```

 **Step 2.** In order to use Gurobi or lpsolve you must also set the environment variables of your system to include the solver native executables.
-Detailed instructions can be found in Sections [LPSolve Installation](#lpsolve-installation-(optional)) and [Gurobi Installation](#gurobi-installation-(optional)).
+Detailed instructions can be found in Sections [LPSolve Installation](#optional-lpsolve-installation) and [Gurobi Installation](#optional-gurobi-installation).

 **Step 3.** To build the Optimus distribution type the following command:
 ```
 $ sbt dist
 ```

-After a successful compilation, the distribution is located inside `./target/universal/optimus-<version>.zip`.
+After a successful compilation, the distribution is located inside the `./target/universal/optimus-<version>.zip` archive.
 The distribution contains all library dependencies and requires only Java 8 (or higher).
 Sources, documentation and the compiled library (without dependencies) are archived as jar files into the `./target/scala-2.11/` directory.

-## LPSolve Installation (optional)
+## Optional LPSolve Installation

 #### Install LPSolve v5.5.x to ***Debian-based*** distribution:
 ```bash